Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 Introduction

-Amazon Web Services (AWS) Virtual Private Cloud (VPC) allows you to launch AWS resources in a virtual network you define.
-AWS VPC is one of the most crucial components in cloud infrastructure, providing flexibility, security, and full control over your networking environment.
-In this blog, we’ll dive into key VPC components such as CIDR blocks, subnets, route tables, internet gateways, and VPC peering, along with a live example for better understanding.
+Amazon Web Services (AWS) Virtual Private Cloud (VPC) enables you to create a virtual network in which you can deploy AWS resources.
+AWS VPC is one of the most important building blocks of the cloud infrastructure as it provides you various levels of abstraction, security, and full control of your networking environment.
+This Blog will focus on concepts of VPC including CIDR blocks, subnets, route tables, internet gateways, VPC peering, along with a live example for better understanding.

 What is AWS VPC?